 by Matt Slick

-No, God does not change His mind--not in an eternal sense.
-However, we do see verses in the Bible that imply He does--in a temporal sense.
-We have to understand that God has revealed Himself to us in what we call anthropomorphic revelation.
-This means that He has lowered Himself to our level and speaks to us in a manner that is consistent with our understanding.
+No, God does not change his mind – not in an eternal sense.
+However, we do see verses in the Bible that imply he does – in a temporal sense.
+We have to understand that God has revealed himself to us in what we call anthropomorphic revelation.
+This means that he has lowered himself to our level and speaks to us in a manner that is consistent with our understanding.
 Consider how God walked with Adam and Eve in the garden.
-God, who is the infinite being and who encompasses the entire universe, became like us so that we could communicate with Him.
+God, who is the infinite being, who encompasses the entire universe, became like us so that we could communicate with him.

-We know that God has from all eternity ordained whatsoever shall come to pass because He works all things after the counsel of His will (Ephesians 1:11).
-However, when He deals with us, we see verses that say that He changes His mind.
+We know that God has, from all eternity, ordained whatsoever shall come to pass because he works all things after the counsel of his will (Ephesians 1:11).
+However, when he deals with us we see verses that say he changes his mind.
 Let’s take a look.

 - "So the Lord changed His mind about the harm which He said He would do to His people," (Exodus 32:14).

 - “Did Hezekiah king of Judah and all Judah put him to death?
 Did he not fear the Lord and entreat the favor of the Lord, and the Lord changed His mind about the misfortune which He had pronounced against them?
 But we are committing a great evil against ourselves," (Jeremiah 26:19).

 The fact is that God knows all things (1 John 3:20) and he has known it all forever.
 To say that God would actually change his mind would imply that God, who is supposed to have known all things forever, decided to act in a manner that was different from what he has always known he would do.
 He would have known that he was going to change his mind, which means he isn’t changing his mind because he knew he was going to do it.
 So, how is he really changing his mind if he decided to do something all along that only appears (to us) that he changed his mind?